-- Refrain from new contracts to purchase Iranian oil and to wind down existing contracts by July 1, 2012, after which all EU purchases of Iranian oil were to cease.
+- Because the interim nuclear deal calls for Iran's oil exports to remain constant during the period of the deal, the agreement will not alter the EU ban on Iran's oil exports.
+That policy became effective pursuant to a January 23, 2012 EU decision to discontinue purchasing Iranian oil after July 1, 2012.
 Collectively, the EU bought about 600,000 barrels per day of Iranian oil in 2011, about a quarter of Iran's total oil exports.
 The embargo was imposed despite the fact that the most vulnerable EU economies Spain, Italy, and Greece were each buying more than 10% of their oil from Iran.
-Britain and Germany only got about 1% of their oil from Iran, and France about 4%.
-As a consequence of the EU decision, as noted above, 10 EU countries were granted and have maintained exemptions from sanctions under (P.L.
-112-81) discussed above. - Ban insurance for shipping oil or petrochemicals from Iran.
-Even before this took full effect on July 1, 2012, some EU-based insurers closed their offices in Iran. - Stop all trade with Iran in gold, precious metals, diamonds, and petrochemical products. - Freeze the assets of Iran's Central Bank, although transactions would still be permitted for approved legitimate trade. - Freeze the assets of several Iranian firms involved in shipping arms to Syria or which support shipping by IRISL, and cease doing business with port operator Tidewater (see above).
+Because of the embargo, ten EU countries have maintained exemptions from sanctions under (P.L.
+112-81).
+Nor does the interim deal require easing a ban on imports of natural gas from Iran, in effect as of October 2012 and intended to stall Iran's efforts to expand gas exports to Europe. - There is a ban insurance for shipping oil or petrochemicals from Iran, which took full effect on July 1, 2012.
+Earlier some EU-based insurers closed their offices in Iran.
+The EU has committed to ease these restrictions to implement the interim nuclear deal. - The EU has banned all trade with Iran in gold, precious metals, diamonds, and petrochemical products, but this sanction will be eased to under the interim nuclear deal. - The EU froze the assets of Iran's Central Bank, although transactions would still be permitted for approved legitimate trade, and it froze the assets of several Iranian firms involved in shipping arms to Syria or which support shipping by IRISL, and cease doing business with port operator Tidewater (see above).